 The Company is a public company, incorporated and domiciled in Australia.
 The Company's principal activity is the evaluation and exploration of mineral interests, prospective for industrial minerals.
 The Company successfully listed on the ASX on 13 July 2021.
-See note 20 for further details.

 Historical cost convention